apocaliss92/scrypted-advanced-notifier/README.md

 The plugin will store on filesystem, if configured, images for every basic detection and rule.
 Set the following configurations on the plugin page under the Storage tab

 - `Storage path`: If set, the images used to populate MQTT topic will be also stored on the drive path
-- `Images name`: The name pattern to use to generate image files.
-The placeholders ${name} and ${timestamp} will be available.
-Using only ${name} will ensure the image to be overriden on every detection instead of saving one additional copy

 ## Additional camera settings